-The cost of the ten day class is $4,000.00 (not including pistol options).
-This includes all instruction, all of the pistol components, use of all of the tools and equipment to complete your custom pistol, student support through Nelson Custom and/or through Bob Marvel.
+The cost of the ten day class is $4,000.00 which does not include the frame/receiver (see below) and any additional options.
+This includes all instructions, all of the pistol’s components, use of all of the tools and equipment needed to complete your custom pistol, and student support through Nelson Custom and/or through Bob Marvel.
 Tuition does not include food, lodging, or travel/transportation expenses.

 Should circumstances prevent your attendance, you may opt to attend a subsequent class upon notifying Nelson Custom and making the proper arrangements.
 We will work with you any way we can to allow you to attend a class as soon as you are able.
 Your position will be held for scheduling for a period of eight months from the time of payment of the original deposit.

-Each class is limited to 8 students and it requires a minimum of 5 students to hold the class.
-Although is not generally an issue, it could happen.
-If the class has to be canceled by us and a deposit has been received, a position will be held for you in another class if desired or your deposit would be refunded to you within a 30 day period.
+Each class is limited to 6 students, and it requires a minimum of 4 students to hold the class.
+(There is also a possibility of smaller personalized classes of 1 or 2 students.
+For these personalized classes, please contact Nelson Custom guns for details.)
+If a class has to be canceled by us and a deposit has been received, a position will be held for you in another class if desired or your deposit would be refunded to you within a 30 day period.

 Sending your deposit indicated that you have read, understood, and have accepted this cancellation policy.